 |Events (deaths) n (%)||109 (32)||148 (44)|

-performed at a median follow-up duration of 16.3 months except for the overall
+the analysis performed at a median follow-up duration of 16.3 months except for

 bHazard ratio estimate is based on a Cox proportional-hazard model adjusted for stratification factors: beta2-microglobulin, albumin, and region.
 A hazard ratio less than 1 indicates an advantage for VELCADE, melphalan and prednisone